 I was recently asked a question via email.
-Can yoga fix scoliosis?
+Can we use yoga to fix scoliosis?
 It’s certainly not the first time that I’ve ever been asked about scoliosis and I’m sure it won’t be the last.
-It’s a seemingly simple question, but it bends in a direction that makes me wonder about our larger expectations for our yoga practice and our desire for a simple answer to what seems like a simple question.
+It’s a seemingly simple question.
+But, it bends in a direction that makes me wonder about our larger expectations for our yoga practice.
+It also points out our desire for a simple answer to what seems like a simple question.
 The truth is, it’s neither a simple question nor a simple answer.

 As a yoga teacher who often gets asked about injuries and conditions, I always try to give a realistic and balanced answer.
 There are both limitations on science and modern medicine as well as limitations on yoga’s ability to heal or “fix” things.
 Of course, anything is possible, just not always probable.

 Before I digress too far, let’s come back to the question at hand.
-Can yoga fix scoliosis?
+Can we use yoga for healing a scoliosis?
 The simple answer is, I don’t know.
-The more complicated answer requires a whole lot more information about a specific person than the general question about whether yoga can fix scoliosis.
+The more complicated answer requires a whole lot more information about a specific person than the general question about whether yoga can be used for scoliosis.
 There are different types of scoliosis with different causes.
 This means that the management of each type is different.
 Likewise, the potential of yoga to change something about the scoliosis is also different.

-The potential expectation that yoga will fix a scoliosis may be unrealistic.
+The potential expectation of yoga for fixing a scoliosis may be unrealistic.
 Managing and slowing the progression of a scoliosis may be a bit more realistic.
 Is it impossible that scoliosis can be completely fixed?
 No, it’s not impossible.
 I’m sure there are a few cases where certain types of scoliosis have been fixed with good therapeutic yoga.
 We just have to be aware of the various factors that would allow for this to happen.

 Scoliosis is a condition where there is a curve in the spine that goes sideways (laterally).
 There can be a single or a double curve.
 There can even be a twisting of the vertebrae mixed in with the sideways bending of the spine.
 How do these get into the spine in the first place?

-The likelihood that a yoga practice is going to fix this type of scoliosis is less than the next category.
+The probability of a yoga practice for fixing this type of scoliosis is less than the next category.
 That doesn’t mean people can’t benefit from a yoga practice, but managing expectations is important.
-What can easily be achieved is that we slow the progression of the scoliosis or actually maintain it where it is and arrest the continued progression of the problem.
+What we can do is slow the progression of the scoliosis.
+We can actually maintain it where it is and arrest the continued progression of the problem.